Volentix/Vulcan/docs/install.md

 ### Move Helm Charts

-First you mist move the zipped charts into the `/var/lib/rancher/k3s/server/static/charts` folder.
+First you must move the zipped charts into the `/var/lib/rancher/k3s/server/static/charts` folder.

 The zip files can be found in the project root/src/helm directory.
 If you created the downloads in the home directory, you can use the following.
 ```